Book of Mormon Found

-This section presents my Book of Mormon archaeology Continental Model.
+This section presents our Book of Mormon archaeology Continental Model.
+And its pretty amazing.

 With this view of Book of Mormon archaeology the text just seems to ‘fit’ with many of the most obvious and significant cultural events in the archaeological record.
 Things such as the appearance of hieroglyphic-like writing, stone pyramids and especially the sequential collapse of essentially EVERY major culture on the continent.
-(Teotihuacan, & Maya cultures, radiocarbon dated to 500-800 AD, followed by the Toltec, Chichimec, Ancestral Puebloan/Anasazi and Cahokia cultures around the radiocarbon dates of 1150 AD.)
+(Teotihuacan, & Maya cultures, radiocarbon dated to 500-800 AD, followed by the Toltec, Chichimec, Ancestral Puebloan/Anasazi, Cahokia and Early Mississippian cultures around the radiocarbon dates of 1150 AD.)

 This model suggests that most secular and LDS scholars have overlooked many of these surprising correlations because of misunderstandings of two textual issues that ancient historians were typically quite bad at.
 These being keeping & interpreting accurate ancient timelines–and understanding the continental geography of regions where few explorers ventured.
-Both these issues I explain at length in the following articles, as well as making a case for needed radiocarbon date corrections because of an excess radiocarbon marine reservoir effect caused by a massive comet and CME hitting the Pacific Ocean at the time of Christ (much like the smaller documented 774 AD event) .
+Both these issues I explain at length in the following articles; giving several explanations on why the obvious Book of Mormon event dates don’t match with the radiocarbon dates in places.
+One being a few timeline errors by Mormon and Book of Mormon authors and the other being some possible needed radiocarbon date corrections because of an excess radiocarbon marine reservoir effect caused by a massive comet and CME hitting the Pacific Ocean at the time of Christ (much like the smaller documented 774 AD event)

 And now, if there are faults they are the mistakes of men; wherefore, condemn not the things of God -Titlepage/Mormon 8:17